ubernostrum/django-registration/docs/custom-user.rst

-If your custom user model cannot meet these API requirements, your only option for using ``django-registration`` will be to write your own workflow.
+If your custom user model cannot meet these API requirements, your only option for using ``django-registration`` will be to write your own registration workflow.

-If you wish to write your own subclasses of the forms and views from the default workflow, but customizing them to an incompatible custom user model, also note that you **must not** add ``registration`` to your ``INSTALLED_APPS`` setting, as doing so would install the default workflow's :class:`~registration.models.RegistrationProfile` model, which does make the above-noted assumptions about the structure of your user model.
+If you wish to write your own subclasses of the forms and views from the model-based workflow, but will be customizing them to an incompatible custom user model, also note that you **must not** add ``registration`` to your ``INSTALLED_APPS`` setting, as doing so would install the default workflow's :class:`~registration.models.RegistrationProfile` model, which does make the above-noted assumptions about the structure of your user model.